cherryontech/website/CONTRIBUTING.md

 ## Where can I contribute?

 You can contribute to our dictionary, or by making a bug report.
-For installation instructions, see our (README.md file)[README.md].
+For installation instructions, see our [README.md file](README.md).

 ### Bug Reports

-We always welcome you to (submit a bug report)[https://github.com/cherryontech/website/issues/new?assignees=&labels=bug&template=bug_report.md&title=] if you see something wrong or confusing on the website.
+We always welcome you to [submit a bug report](https://github.com/cherryontech/website/issues/new?assignees=&labels=bug&template=bug_report.md&title=) if you see something wrong or confusing on the website.

 ### Tech Dictionary

-We also welcome contributions to our (tech dictionary)[https://cherryon.tech/dictionary].
+We also welcome contributions to our [tech dictionary](https://cherryon.tech/dictionary).

 **What is it?**
 We have created a dictionary of tech terms that we think will help squad members and community members alike.
 We know that tech terms can have many meanings, depending on your point of view.
-In response, our tech dictionary strives to explain terms from different _perspectives_.
+In response, our tech dictionary explains terms from different _perspectives_.

 **How do I contribute?**
 If you see a dictionary entry on our site that does not yet have a definition, you may submit a pull request to address it.
 Here's how we think about the dictionary entries: